Jessica Mbangeni

-Jessica Mbangeni (born August 22, 1977) is a South African praise poet and singer.
+Dr. Bishop Jessica Thembela Mbangeni (22 August 1977 – 31 August 2024) was a South African praise poet and singer.
 Born and raised in Nqamakwe, Eastern Cape, she rose to prominence after participating on Soweto Gospel Choir in 2002.

-She has also pursued an acting career.
+Mbangeni had also pursued an acting career.
 In 2013, Mbangeni made her on-screen feature debut in Zabalaza, and appeared as a guest on the television series Skeem Saam.
-Other television series Mbangeni has appeared in include eKasi: Our Stories (2015), The Coconuts, and Dube on 2.
+Other television series Mbangeni appeared in included eKasi: Our Stories (2015), The Coconuts, and Dube on 2.

+Background

+Jessica Mbangeni was born in Nqamakwe, Eastern Cape on 22 August 1977.
+Mbangeni attended Eastern Cape Technikon, but dropped out to pursue her career in music.

+Mbangeni died on 31 August 2024, at the age of 47.

 Career

-Jessica Mbangeni was born August 22, 1977 in Nqamakwe, Eastern Cape.
-Mbangeni attended Eastern Cape Technikon, but dropped out to purse his career in music.

 Shortly after Mbangeni left tertiary, she relocated to Johannesburg to search for job.

 In 2002, she joined Soweto Gospel Choir and toured around the globe.

 Two years later in 2005, Mbangeni pursued her career as a poet.

 Towards the end of the August 2014, Mbangeni announced released date of her live album IGoli which was performed live at Lyric Theatre.
-The album was released on September 26, 2014.
+The album was released on 26 September 2014.

 Her studio album Busiswe Tribute to African Heroines was released in 2015.

-Mbangeni was featured on "As'phelelanga" a single by South African singer Vusi Nova released on August 17, 2018.
+Mbangeni was featured on "As'phelelanga" a single by South African singer Vusi Nova released on 17 August 2018.